Quercus robur: Notable trees

 It is often claimed that England has more ancient oaks than the rest of Europe combined.
-This is based on research by Aljos Farjon at the Royal Botanic Gardens, Kew, who found that there were 115 oaks (of both species) in England with a circumference of 9 m or more, compared with just 96 in Europe.
+This is based on research by Aljos Farjon at the Royal Botanic Gardens, Kew, who found that there were 115 oaks (of both species) in England with a circumference of 9 m or more, compared with just 96 in the rest of Europe.
 This is attributed to the persistence of mediaeval deer parks in the landscape.
 The Majesty Oak, with a circumference of 12.2 m, is the thickest such tree in Great Britain.
 The Brureika (Bridal Oak) in Norway with a circumference of 10.86 m (in 2018) and the Kaive Oak in Latvia with a circumference of 10.2 m are among the thickest trees in Northern Europe.
 The largest historical oak was known as the Imperial Oak from Bosnia and Herzegovina.
 This specimen was recorded at 17.5 m in circumference at breast height and estimated at over 150 m³ in total volume.
 It collapsed in 1998.

-Two individuals of notable longevity are the Stelmužė Oak in Lithuania and the Granit Oak in Bulgaria, which are believed to be more than 1500 years old, possibly making them the oldest oaks in Europe; another specimen, called the 'Kongeegen' ('Kings Oak'), estimated to be about 1,200 years old, grows in Jaegerspris, Denmark.
+Two individuals of notable longevity are the Stelmužė Oak in Lithuania and the Granit Oak in Bulgaria, which are believed to be more than 1500 years old, possibly making them the oldest oaks in Europe; another specimen, called the 'Kongeegen' ('Kings Oak'), estimated to be about 1,200 years old, grows in Jægerspris, Denmark.
 Yet another can be found in Kvilleken, Sweden, that is over 1000 years old and 14 m around.
 Of maiden (not pollarded) specimens, one of the oldest is the great oak of Ivenack, Germany.
 Tree-ring research of this tree and other oaks nearby gives an estimated age of 700 to 800 years.
 Also the Bowthorpe Oak in Lincolnshire, England is estimated to be 1,000 years old, making it the oldest in the UK, although there is Knightwood Oak in the New Forest that is also said to be as old.
 The highest density of Q. robur with a circumference of 4 m and more is in Latvia.

 In Ireland, at Birr Castle, a specimen over 400 years old has a girth of 6.5 m, known as the Carroll Oak.

 In the Basque Country (Spain and France), the 'tree of Gernika' is an ancient oak tree located in Gernika, under which the Lehendakari (Basque prime minister) swears his oath of office.

 The largest example in Australia is in Donnybrook, Western Australia.